-Il you break this down into manageable blocks you will find that you can work through everything more effectively.
+It may seem daunting when you consider all that you need to do over the Easter holidays, however, if you break this down into manageable blocks you will find that you can work through everything more effectively.
 You will need to spend at least 6-8 hours on each of your subjects per week.
 The most important starting point is to be as organised as possible - this means organising your folders, books, notes and any additional resources or revision material you have gathered over the course of the year so far.
 Once you have done this, you can begin to think about setting out a revision timetable and working through the different topics in each of your subjects.

-In your student planner you will find the guidelines of how your folders should be organised.
+In your student planner on page 13 you will find the guidelines of how your folders should be organised.

-There are several revision timetables in your planner.
+There are several revision timetables in your planner, starting on page 33, up to and including page 37.
 When you make your revision timetable, think about setting it out to match the school day as this is a familiar working routine for you - give yourself 2 'lessons' in the morning and then have a break, follow this by another 2 and then lunch etc. You can even give yourself a 5 minute break between 'lessons' to get up and move about - it is important not to remain sat at your desk too long; your mind will work more effectively if you exercise and energise yourself at regular intervals.
 Don't forget to also consider sleep and food as important companions to effective learning and ensure that you drink plenty of water whilst you revise.